huntbeat/popgen-auto/simulationTest/README.md

 The name of the scripts speak for themselves.
 For example, 'high' means simulations with high sweep, and so on.

 The scripts are parallelized, and I recommend that you run each script on each computer.

+Do remember to specify where to output the files and change the parameters as you wish!